 An emergency evacuation is no time to be dealing with balky loaders.
 Teach all the horses on your property to load quickly and effortlessly, no matter what.
 If you don't have a trailer, consider having at least 2 friends that you can call.
 Practice loading in their trailer.

 Teach the horses to load.
 Teach all the horses on your property to load into a trailer, no matter what.
 Practice loading each horse alone.
 Practice at night, and when it’s raining, windy, dark, and generally miserable.

 Develop an escape route.
 Drive through every road in your neighborhood to identify escape routes.
 Keep in mind that officials may close off many roads to enforce the evacuation.
 Do you have more than one way out by the roads to safety?
 Keep maps in every vehicle for reference in an emergency.

 Decide where to meet.
-Choose in advance a place where everyone involved in your household and horsehold will be meet off-site, if you’re evacuated.
+Choose in advance a place where everyone involved in your household and horsehold will meet off-site if you’re evacuated.

 Perform Practice Drills

 Post your evacuation plan where everyone can easily see it.
 Practice the plan with regular, surprise drills.

 Think back to your school days and those monthly fire drills.
 The school probably emphasized asking everyone to remain quiet and calm while following each other to a prearranged place where they could verify that everyone was safely out of the building.